lizazak/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](trying_commands.png)

-4. To exit the remote server, click CTRL + D.
+4. To exit the remote server, click CTRL + D or type `` exit `` and hit enter.

 ## Step 4: Moving Files with `` scp ``
 1. In the terminal, write the command `` scp *filename* *account name*@ieng6.ucsd.edu:~./ ``, where the filename is an existing file on your computer.

-2. You should be prompted to enter your password for the account.
+2. Type in your password for your remote account.
 After you will get an output that looks like this:

 ![Image](scp1.png)

-3. Now, if you follow the `` ssh `` instrutions to log-in to your remote server, the file will now be in the main directory, and you can run it remotely using javac, java commands:
+3. Now, if you follow the `` ssh `` instrutions to log-in to your remote server, the file will appear in the main directory, and you can run it remotely using javac, java commands:

 ![Image](scp.png)